guctum/repository-automation-web-utility/README.md

 - Request Params
     - name - repo name
     - token - provide a Personal Access Token generated from GitHub.
 This token needs minimum of repo permissions, I gave it repo, gist, and delete_repo scopes to cover potential future use cases
-        - Tokens shouldn't be passed as a param for an API call, eventually this will be converted to an env variable on the kubernetes cluster - just went with this approach for testing as I build this out
+        - Tokens shouldn't be passed as a param for API calls, I have it setup this way solely for ease of testing and training
+        - To use this in an enterprise environment, this would need to be modified to take an environment variable from Kubernetes - this would be the GitHub token